5 Bizarre Incidents That Happened In Boxing Matches

 With scores tied, one minute into the 7th round, James Miller, who became known to the world as Fan Man, drifted in from the night sky, uninvited, on a fan-powered paraglider.

 As he approached his target of the ring, his feet glided inches away from spectators’ heads.
 The sheer length of the contraption eliminated any chance of a tidy entrance and left Miller’s leg hooked to the ring ropes, as cords tightened to the electrics above.
 Widespread bewilderment turned into anger for those nearby, as the motorised fan, powerful enough to slice through flesh, came to a halt.
 Even worse for Miller, he had landed near Bowe’s corner, leaving his fate in the hands of the most readily violent entourage in modern boxing history.

 They ripped Miller from the ropes and to the floor, where he received a beating that left him unconscious within a matter of seconds.
 His limp body received over twenty blows before tempers calmed.

 In the immediate aftermath, the snagged paraglider wing made it impossible to escort Miller out of the building, meaning hysterical security guards tugged at its fabric in a desperate attempt to bring the incident to a close.
 It’s likely the weight of the lights above could have killed a crowd-member, had they broken free before the cord.
 Among those at greatest risk was Bowe’s wife, who had become entangled in the cords and fainted.

 The fight ended in a decision for Holyfield.
 It was the only loss of Bowe’s professional career.
-In 1994, Miller disrupted another sporting event, when Arsenal faced Bolton in the English Premier League.
+In 1994, Miller disrupted another sporting event, when Arsenal faced Bolton in the English FA Cup.
 He returned to the country a couple of months later, guiding his paraglider to the roof of Buckingham Palace.
 He then stripped from the waist down, revealing flesh painted entirely green.
 The UK deported him, as well as banning his re-entry for life.